phil-opp/blog_os/blog/content/second-edition/posts/01-freestanding-rust-binary/index.zh-TW.md

 date = 2018-02-10

 [extra]
+# Please update this when updating the translation
 translation_based_on_commit = "24d04e0e39a3395ecdce795bab0963cb6afe1bfd"
 # GitHub usernames of the people that translated this post
 translators = ["wusyong"]